Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Examples of -designs derived from numerical minimization

 For $m_{d-1}=1$, the $d$ lines coincide and are orthogonal to the hyperplane.
 This configuration can also be considered as a single line with one hyperplane forming a $1$-design.
-If $-1/(d-1)\leq m_{d-1}<1$, then this one line is split into $d$ lines forming a $(d-1)$-dimensional simplex, and, for $m_{d-1}=-1/(d-1)$, the lines end up lying in the hyperplane.
-For $d=3$ see Figure~\ref{t=1 d=3}.
+If $-1/(d-1)\leq m_{d-1}<1$, then this one line is split into $d$ lines forming a $(d-1)$-dimensional simplex, and, for $m_{d-1}=-1/(d-1)$, the lines lie in the hyperplane.